stanley-1/tp/docs/UserGuide.md

 ### Add remarks about a specific contact: `remark INDEX r/[TEXT]` <a name="remark"></a>

-Adds special notes about a contact.
+This command adds special notes about a contact.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `remark INDEX r/[TEXT]`

-* Adds a short note about the contact at the specified `INDEX`.
+* A short note about the contact at the specified `INDEX` will be added.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …
 * Remarks must be 150 characters in length or less (inclusive of spaces).